 by Dejan Kristan

-Pink: Pink is a colour of innocence and sensitivity, but also very romantic.
+Pink: Pink is a color of innocence and sensitivity, but also very romantic.
 Although red flowers mean love and passion, pink flowers can show your gentle, yet deep love for someone.
 Pink flowers can also indicate appreciation, joy, and happiness.
 Try pink ranunculus, calla lilies, or potted azaleas.

-Yellow: The colour of harmony, trust and kindness—a great middle ground between friendship and love—is yellow.
+Yellow: The color of harmony, trust and kindness—a great middle ground between friendship and love—is yellow.
 Yellow flowers have grown increasingly popular in the work place and at social and family gatherings.
 These convey meanings of sympathy, thoughtfulness, and friend-like love.
 Try daffodils, yellow tulips, chrysanthemums, or potted begonias.

-Orange: Symbolic for growth, enthusiasm, and warmth—orange is the flower colour of friendship and community.
+Orange: Symbolic for growth, enthusiasm, and warmth—orange is the flower color of friendship and community.
 Orange flowers send feelings of happiness and joy, with a hint of adventure and spontaneity.
 Just like a beautiful sunset, these flowers can also convey a message of fiery passion and intense desire.
 Try orange parrot tulips, gerberas, or Asiatic lilies.

 Blue: Blue means serenity, intimacy, and deep trust.
 Blue flowers are often used by long-term couples to communicate their never-ending love, trust, and loyalty in a relationship.
 Try soft blue hydrangeas, or a bouquet of delphinium and muscari.

 White: The color of purity, innocence, sympathy, and humility.
 This flower will show your friend or loved one that you are thinking about them.
 While it does convey messages of purity and innocence, this color also means new beginnings.
 If given to a long-term partner, they show you want to move forward and think about marriage.
 Try white daisies, roses, or gardenias.